centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-poller-to-configuration.md

 ![image](../../assets/monitoring/monitoring-servers/poller-generate-config.png)

-The Poller will then connect to the Central Broker.
+The Poller's engine will then start and connect to the Central Broker.

 ![image](../../assets/monitoring/monitoring-servers/poller-list-zmq-started.png)